Ph.D., University of Wisconsin-Madison, 2010

 About Dr. Kendhammer

-Brandon Kendhammer is Associate Professor of Political Science and director of the International Development Studies Program at Ohio University.
+Brandon Kendhammer is a Professor of Political Science and director of the International Development Studies Program at Ohio University.
 He holds a B.A. in French and political science from Coe College and a Ph.D. in political science from the University of Wisconsin-Madison.

 His research and teaching interests are in the area of Nigerian politics, political Islam, and ethnic politics.
 His most recent book, Boko Haram (Ohio University Press, 2018), with Carmen McCain, is a social history of one of Africa’s deadliest terrorist groups and its impact on Nigerian political and social life.
 His first book, Muslims Talking Politics: Islam, Democracy, and Law in Northern Nigeria (University of Chicago Press, 2016), explores the emergence of popular demands for the expansion of Islamic law in new Muslim-majority democracies, while other research focuses on the perils of ethno-religious power sharing in uncertain African democracies.